Kingfisher Airlines: Bankruptcy, suspension of license and cessation of operations

 In December 2011, for the second time in two months, Kingfisher's bank accounts were frozen by the Mumbai Income Tax department for non-payment of dues.
 The firm owed ₹700 million to the tax department at the time.

 By early 2012, the airline accumulated losses of over ₹70 billion with half of its fleet grounded and several members of its staff going on strike.
 Kingfisher's position in top Indian airlines on the basis of market share had slipped from second to last due to the crisis.
 Mallya was looking for buyers for the Vile Parle Kingfisher House.
 With the freezing of the bank accounts of the airline by the Indian Income Tax Department, the airline was in financial disarray.

 On 20 October 2012, Kingfisher Airlines suspended its operations after its licence was suspended by the Directorate General of Civil Aviation after it failed to address the Indian regulator's concerns about its operations.
 On 25 February 2013, its international flying rights and domestic slots were scrapped by the Indian aviation authorities.

 In July 2014, Kingfisher Airlines' indebtedness appeared as the country's state-owned banks' top non-performing asset after failing to repay loans of over ₹40 billion.

 On 2 March 2016 after nearly four years of the bankruptcy of Kingfisher Airlines, the consortium of 13 Indian Banks led by State Bank of India moved the Debt Recovery Tribunal to recover its dues which included Rs 9,000 crores owed by its promoter Vijay Mallya.
 By that time Mallya had left India for the UK despite court proceedings by Indian banks initiated against him.
 Two years later the British Courts ordered extradition of Mallya after a prolonged legal battle and Mallya could be brought back to India if his appeal against the court order is not turned down.

 Destinations

 The airline's first long-haul destination was London, England, which was launched in September 2008.
 It had plans to launch long-haul flights to cities in Africa, Asia, Europe, North America and Oceania with deliveries of new aircraft.
 All long-haul routes were operated on the Airbus A330-200.

 On the day of suspension of all international operations, 10 April 2012, Kingfisher Airlines served 25 domestic destinations within India.

 At that time, all routes were operated with the Airbus A320 family, ATR 42s, and ATR 72 aircraft.

 Kingfisher employees

 Kingfisher Employees had their dues prior to the carrier suspending its operations.
-Employee dues outstanding are worth approximately Crore.
+Employee dues outstanding were at a worth of approximately Crore, which has been successfully repaid by the ED on 18 December 2025.